michel-adelino/ai-learning/README.md

 - **Payments:** Integrate a payment gateway (e.g., Stripe) to support subscriptions and one-time course purchases; include webhook handling for fulfillment.
 - **OAuth:** Add OAuth providers (Google, GitHub) for one-click sign-in and easier onboarding.
 - **Notes Editor:** Add a Monaco-based notes editor (per-lesson, persisted per-user) for personal notes and scratchpad functionality.
-- **Visual QA:** Run a local build and visually verify the header/nav and course UI across breakpoints.

 ---